ashishrawat2911/firekart_app/README.md

 An Ecommerce application built in Flutter using Nodejs and MySQl.

+## Overview
+The main focus of this project was to create an ecommerce application complete with individual user logins, payment ability, and orders list.
+It lets the user login, browse products, choose quantities, view their cart, modify their address, and view past orders all in a user friendly interface.
+This project is built in Flutter, an open source framework provided by Google, and utilizes mySQL to manage the database and NodeJS to create server-side applications.

 ## Getting started

 * Project setup instructions are given at [Wiki](https://github.com/ashishrawat2911/firekart/wiki/Gettings-Started)